 Please carefully read this section before installation and connection of the device.
 Make sure that the power adapter and cables are not damaged.
-The device should be used only as intended in accordance with the documents.
+The device should be used only as intended (reception/transmission of data in computer networks); installation should be performed in accordance with the documents available on the official website.

 The device is intended for use in dry, clean, dust-free, and well ventilated areas with normal humidity away from strong heat sources.
 Do not use the device outdoors or in the areas with high humidity.
 Do not place foreign objects on the device.
 Do not obstruct the ventilation openings of the device.
-The environmental temperature near the device and the temperature inside the device's cover should be within the range from $0 \, ^{\circ}\text{C}$ to $+40 \, ^{\circ}\text{C}$.
+The environmental temperature near the device and the temperature inside the device's cover should be within the range from $0 \, ^{\circ}$ C to $+40 \, ^{\circ}$ C.

 Only use the power adapter supplied with the device.
 Do not plug in the adapter, if its case or cable are damaged.
 Plug the adapter only into working electrical outlets with parameters indicated on the adapter.
+The electrical outlet must be installed near the equipment and must be easily accessible.